-For the 11th straight year, Metra asked the region's students to illustrate through posters or essays the importance of safe behaviors near railroad tracks and rail crossings.
-The theme for the 2016-2017 school year: “Keep Yourself(ies) Safe: Look, Listen Live” tapped into the fact that electronic devices and social media are ever present in our lives and the inappropriate use of these tools near railroad tracks is extremely dangerous.
+For the 14th straight year, Metra asked the region's students to illustrate through posters or essays the importance of safe behaviors near railroad tracks and rail crossings.
+The theme for the 2019-2020 school year: “Obey the Signs" emphasized the importance of looking for and obeying signs and control devices that are installed along the railroad tracks and at rail crossings.

-The contest is open to all students in grades K through 12 living or attending school in Metra’s six-county service area: Cook, DuPage, Kane, Lake, McHenry and Will.
-The deadline for all entries was Tuesday, Jan.
-31, 2017.
-Information on the winners of the 2016-2017 contest can be found here.
-The next edition of the Metra contest will be launched in late September.
+The contest was open to all students in grades K through 12 living or attending school in Metra’s six-county service area: Cook, DuPage, Kane, Lake, McHenry and Will.

-In 2015 alone, 465 people lost their lives in the U.S. when trespassing on railroad property, and 237 people were killed in collisions at railroad crossings according to statistics compiled by the Federal Railroad Administration.
-Each one of these deaths is a tragedy and most were completely preventable.
-That's why Metra feels that it's so important to reach out and educate people, especially our children, about how to be smart and stay safe around the railroad tracks and rail crossings found throughout our region.
+In 2018 alone, 819 people were injured, and 271 people lost their lives in the U.S. in collisions at railroad crossings, according to statistics compiled by the Federal Railroad Administration (FRA).
+In Illinois, 26 people died in 2018 when they were struck by trains while trespassing on railroad property and 17 people died in 2018 when they were struck by trains at a highway-rail crossing.
+Each one of these incidents was completely preventable.
+That's why Metra feels it's so important to reach out and educate people, especially our children, about how to be smart and stay safe around the railroad tracks and rail crossings found throughout our region.